ror-community/ror-site/content/facts/_index.md

 ## Operations and governance

 An MVR (minimum viable registry) ROR launched in January 2019.
-ROR is administered by four organizations (California Digital Library, Crossref, DataCite, and Digital Science) and led by a [steering group](/about/#steering-group).
-The steering group is tasked with developing ROR and a long-term governance and sustainability plan.
+ROR operations are administered by California Digital Library, Crossref, and DataCite and advised by a larger [steering group](/about/#steering-group).
+The ROR steering group is responsible for strategic decision-making about governance, sustainability, and overall project direction.

 There is also a [community advisory group](/supporters) of 40+ volunteers from across the research sector and they are looking at issues like data curation, policies, adoption, and engagement.
 ROR [supporters](/supporters) have also contributed financially.